somepaulo/MoreWaita/README.md

+# MoreWaita Plus
+What is this?
+MoreWaita with more icons for my **personal** use I am thinking of upstreaming it, but my stuff are messy so idk

+Original Project description:

 # MoreWaita
 An Adwaita styled theme with extra icons for popular apps to complement Gnome Shell's original icons.
 The purpose of this theme is to provide third-party apps with a consistent look and feel in Gnome Shell.